310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-yes… now that he works Overseas, it seems like he’s considering trying to obtain his own Influence through it—
+yes… now that he works Overseas, it seems like he is considering trying to obtain his own Influence through it—

 and then, he wants to destroy my family’s Religion for sure this time.

-not that there’s any purpose… i lost many Worshippers at the battle versus the sea god. they’ve been essentially Annihilated.
+not that there’s any purpose… i lost many Worshippers at the battle versus the sea god. they have been essentially Annihilated.

 once i Graduate and have enough Free time, i’ll Cooperate with Him—

 and Remodel our religion into something that matches this Generation.

-it’ll be hard, because the Religion has been going on for a long, long time. it may take some Time, but i’ll take Responsibility.
+it will be hard, because the Religion has been going on for a long, long time. it may take some Time, but i’ll take Responsibility.

 i’ll come back when i’m done. so please let me sing with you then, okay?
 {% endbubble %}